balazsorban44/use-form/README.md

 ## Usage

 This hook is intended to give a full solution for handling forms.
-From interdependent field value validations (meaning if a field value is dependent on other field value), to submitting the form, and providing information about when the UI should be unresponsive (loading of some kind of asnyc-like operation), in addition to notification "hooks" to be able to inform the users the most efficient way.
+From interdependent field value validations (meaning if a field value is dependent on other field value), to submitting the form, and providing information about when the UI should be unresponsive (loading of some kind of async-like operation), in addition to notification "hooks" to be able to inform the users the most efficient way.

 To retrieve props for an input field, you have the following options:
  1. Using the `form.inputs.{inputType}('name')` input prop generator function (`inputTypes` is one of [these][input-types-mdn])